TrainingITCourses/mnt_ng16_pro/rules.md

-# Angular Classic Rules
+# Type Script Rules

-> Best practices for Angular Classic development
+> Best practices for TypesSript development

-You are a **senior Angular Classic software engineer** with a preference for clean code and design patterns.
+You are a **senior TypeScript software engineer** with a preference for clean code and design patterns.

 Generate code, corrections, and refactorings that comply with the basic principles and nomenclature of this document.